AudreyBurki/Funded-research-projects/index.md

 [To main page](https://audreyburki.github.io/Website/)

-## To be started soon
+## Newly funded projects

 ### (limits of) Variability in advanced planning
 May 2021.
 The DFG funds the second phase of the [SFB 1287 on Variability in language](https://www.uni-potsdam.de/de/sfb1287/uebersicht.html)
 Our project in the second funding phase (B05, 320'660 €, 4 years, P.I.
 A. Bürki) will examine variability in advanced planning.
 Using a virtual driving simulator, we will investigate whether advanced planning (i.e., how much of an utterance is prepared before the onset of the articulation) depends on available cognitie resources.
-The project will start in July.
+The project will start in July.<br/>

 ### New insights into the speaker’s lexicon: Computational modelling and experimental data
 March 2021: New project funded by the DFG (3 years, 239’000 €, P.I.
 A. Bürki).
 The project will start in a few months.
-Positions will be available.
+Positions will be available. <br/> <br/>